gilescope/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 ## What about threads provided by the OS?

 We'll cover threads a bit more when we talk about operating systems, but I'll mention them here as well.
 The problem with threads provided by the operating system is that they appear to be mapped to cores.
 But that is not necessarily the truth even though most operating systems will try to map one thread to a core up to the number of threads is equal to  the number of cores.

-Once we create more threads than there are cores, the OS will switch between our threads and progress each of them concurrently using the scheduler to give each thread some time to run.
-So in this way, threads can be a means to achieve parallelism, but they can also be a means to achieve concurrency.
-Now if you find that confusing, I understand.
-There is a reason why this is hard to understand.
+Once we create more threads than there are cores, the OS will switch between our threads and progress each of them `concurrently` using the scheduler to give each thread some time to run.
+So in this way, threads can be a means to perform tasks in parallel, but they can also be a means to achieve concurrency.

-But it's a good time to talk about changing the reference frame.
+This brings me over to the last part about concurrency.
+It needs to be defined in some sort of reference frame.

 ## Changing the reference frame

 When you write code that is perfectly synchronous from your perspective, let's take a look at how that looks from the operating system perspective.

 The Operating System might not run your code from start to end at all.
 It might stop and resume your process many times.
 The CPU might get interrupted and handle som inputs while you think it's only focused on your task.

 So synchronous execution is only an illusion.
 But from the perspective of you as a programmer it's not, and that is the important takeaway:

 When we talk about concurrency without providing any other context we are using you as a programmer and your code (your process) as the reference frame.
+If you start pondering about concurrency whithout keeping this in the back of your head it will get confusing very fast.

 The reason I spend so much time on this is that once you realize that, you'll start to see that some of the things you hear and learn that might seem contradicting really is not.
 You'll just have to consider the reference frame first.

-If this still sounds complicated, I understand and I promise that we'll get to reach a better understanding as we go on.
+If this still sounds complicated, I understand.
+Just sitting and reflecting about concurrency is difficult, but if we try to keep these thoughts in the back of our head when we work with code I promise it will get less and less confusing.